gamedevmcgill/gamedevmcgill.ca/content/posts/2019-04-17/index.md

 However, with all ends come new beginnings! 🎆

-I am happy to present to you the Game Dev McGill exec team for 2019-2020:
+I am happy to present to you the GameDev McGill exec team for 2019-2020:

 ### Ness